auusui/auusui.github.io/essays/x-ray-scraper.md

 # X-Ray Scraper

 [X-Ray](https://www.npmjs.com/package/x-ray) is a Javascript library that I used to scrape internship websites.
 The website I chose to target was CoolWorks.
-With X-Ray, the code is formatted as following:
+With X-Ray, the code is formatted as follows:

 ## URL
 ```ruby